webpack/webpack.js.org/src/content/configuration/dev-server.md

 webpack-dev-server --inline=false
 ```

-T> Inline mode is recommended when using Hot Module Replacement.
+T> Inline mode is recommended for Hot Module Replacement as it includes an HMR trigger from the websocket.
+Polling mode can be used as an alternative, but requires an additional entry point, `'webpack/hot/poll?1000'`.

 ## `devServer.lazy` 🔑